yashkumar0042/python/git/day1.md

 - SSH: Offers secure authentication.
 - Git Protocol: Lightweight and efficient for read-only access.

-# 2. Getting Git on a Server
+# II.
+Getting Git on a Server

 ## Installing Git
 - Ensure Git is installed on the server.